aleksifuna/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6-print_line.c: function that prints a straight line on the terminal.
 7-print_diagonal.c: function that prints a diagonal in terminal.
-8-print_square.c: a function that prints a square using #
+8-print_square.c: a function that prints a square using # 9-fizz_buzz.c: prints from 1 - 100 with fizz where there is a multpile of 3, buzz where there is a multiple of 5 and fizzbuz where there is multiple of both 5 and 3.